hpcleuven/VscDocumentation/source/software/software_stack.rst

 VSC clusters poses a number of challenges not encountered on a workstation or a departemental cluster.
 For many libraries and programs, multiple versions have to installed and maintained as some users require specific versions of those.
-And those libraries or executable sometimes rely on specific versions of other libraries, further complicating the matter.
+In turn, those libraries or executables sometimes rely on specific versions of other libraries, further complicating the matter.